-Testing Requirements for Mathematics, English, and Reading Restricted Courses may substitute for placement test scores.
+Testing Requirements for Mathematics, English, and Reading Restricted Courses

+All TSI liable students will be required to submit appropriate test scores before enrolling in college-level mathematics, English and/or reading restricted courses.
+Successful completion of prerequisite courses may substitute for placement test scores.
 TSI liable students may also enroll in corequisite courses where they simultaneously enroll in both developmental education and college-level courses.
 Testing requirements for specific courses are outlined in the course descriptions found on the TSC Degrees, Certificates, and Awards web page.
 Additional information is available at the Academic Advising Center.